 Our family is proud to be third- and fourth-generation caretakers of our piece of God’s earth.

-In 1921, Levi Oliver King, Ken’s grandfather, purchased 150 acres of land near Yoder, Kansas.
+In 1921, Levi Oliver King, Daniel’s great-grandfather, purchased 150 acres of land near Yoder, Kansas.
 For the next 57 years, first Levi and then his son, Allen, farmed the land in a very conventional manner.
 They raised crops and cattle.
 In 1978, Allen’s son, Ken, took over the farm and continued the tradition of conventional crop and dairy farming.

 One day while loading manure by hand, Ken took a break and observed that his cows had four feet, yet were standing around, while Ken, with only two feet, was doing all the work.
 He realized that something must be wrong.
 Building some electric fence, he opened the gate and turned the cows out to pasture to harvest their own food and spread their own manure.
 Both Ken and the cows were much happier.

 Building upon this experience, he continued to plant grass, build fence, and install water lines to allow year-round grazing.
 By 1991, the whole farm had been planted to grass and Ken stopped using fertilizers and herbicides.
 The cows were moved to a fresh paddock of grass every day.
 Because the cattle were living in a stress-free environment, vaccinations and wormers became unnecessary.

 In 1993, Ken began seasonal dairying, calving in the spring and drying the cows off in the fall.
 By 1996, the cows were so adapted to grass that Ken completely stopped feeding grain.
 He also began allowing the cows to raise their baby calves on pasture until they were weaned.
 During the transition from traditional- to grass-based dairying, Ken continued to sell Grade A milk to the dairy co-op.